godotengine/godot-docs/tutorials/shading/shader_materials.rst

 Converting to ShaderMaterial
 ----------------------------

-It is possible to convert from SpatialMaterial, CanvasItemMaterial and ParticlesMaterial to ShaderMaterial.
+It is possible to convert from StandardMaterial3D, CanvasItemMaterial and ParticlesMaterial to ShaderMaterial.
 To do so, go to the material properties and select the convert option.